 - 1 cup coarsely chopped olives

-- Heat the oil in a large, ovenproof pan over medium-high heat.
-Add the chicken thighs to the pan, skin side up.
-Season the chicken skin with a pinch of salt and a little pepper on each piece.
-Once some of the fat has been released into the pan, flip the chicken over and cook until the skin is brown and crispy, about 7-8 minutes.
-If using skinless thighs, cook them until the meat starts to brown.
+- Heat the oil in a large, ovenproof pan over medium heat.
+Add the chicken thighs to the pan, skin side up, and brown them for 3-4 minutes.
+Flip the chicken over and cook until the skin is brown and crispy, about 5-6 minutes.
 Remove the chicken from the pan.
-(While the chicken is cooking, prep the rest of the ingredients.)2 teaspoons olive oil, 8 chicken thighs, Salt and pepper
+(While the chicken is cooking, prep the rest of the ingredients.)2 tablespoons olive oil

-- Pour out all but a few teaspoons of the oil.
+- Pour out all but about 2 tablespoons of the oil from the pan.
 Add the onion to the pan and let it cook until soft, about 3-4 minutes.
 Add the garlic and cook for 1 minute more.
 Add the tomato paste to the pan and let it cook until it has darkened slightly and is fragrant smelling, about 3 minutes.1 medium onion, 4 cloves garlic, 4 tablespoons tomato paste

 - Add all the remaining ingredients to the pan and stir well.
 Season to taste with sea salt and black pepper.
 Nestle the chicken back into the pan, skin side up.
 Pop the chicken into the oven and let it cook for 40 minutes.
-Remove the chicken from the oven and serve it right away.28 ounce can diced tomatoes, 1 cup coarsely chopped olives, 2 tablespoons each: capers and balsamic vinegar, 1 teaspoon each: chopped rosemary and oregano, A pinch of red pepper flakes, Optional: 1 teaspoon honey
+Remove the chicken from the oven and serve it right away.28 ounce can diced tomatoes, 1 cup coarsely chopped olives, 2 tablespoons EACH: capers and balsamic vinegar, 1 teaspoon EACH: chopped rosemary and oregano, 1 pinch red pepper flakes, 1 teaspoon honey

 We have thoroughly tested this recipe for accuracy.
 However, individual results may vary.
 See our full recipe disclosure here.